-Should you use “no one” or “nobody?”
+Should you use “each other” or “one another?”
 In English, there are many synonymous options for us to use.
 While this can often be useful in helping us create unique pieces of writing, it can often be a big headache for new writers.
 With this, what are some of the differences between using the phrase each other and the word one another.

 Some usage similarities connect these two phrases.
 Both phrases show that all members of a group do something or share something with other members of the group.
 For instance, if two people both like the other, you could say that they like each other or like one another.
 In the sentence, both of these phrases usually act as the verb’s object.